mccorsi/CuttingGarden2023-RealTimeEEG_BCI/README.md

 Informal discussion preceeded by a short presentation of the main methodological bottlenecks in BCI.

 ### Conclusion and closing remarks (5')

+## FAQ
-An FAQ based on all the questions asked during the session is be available [here](https://docs.google.com/document/d/1lOk--qSWQyoAsZIlnjctWN4uYWjx-FIawGNO20PovpQ/edit?usp=sharing)
+All the questions asked during the session are available [here](https://docs.google.com/document/d/1lOk--qSWQyoAsZIlnjctWN4uYWjx-FIawGNO20PovpQ/edit?usp=sharing)

 ## References & links to go further